mr1301/subscription-reminder/README.md

 & packages listed under configuration

 #Testing & Bugs
+Running automated with tests pytest is a challenge because of the input function that interupts the test.
+Testing should therefore be done by inputing on command line and running.
+An automated test can be ran on the section before the inputs, but most of that section is string.
+Only calculations performed were with dates, that can be checked with a simple interval function.

+#Deployment
+App not yet deployed but code available on Github

 #Authors
 Mercy Radithupa

 #Copy right & licensing
 This project is licensed under the MIT License - see the LICENSE.md file for details

 #Acknowledgements & credits
 https://stackoverflow.com/questions/52022134/how-do-i-schedule-an-email-to-send-at-a-certain-time-using-cron-and-smtp-in-pyt